fuzzygroup/blog/_posts/2019-09-17-tiny-rails-tip-don-t-let-byebug-into-production.md

 ---
 {:.center}
 ![IMG_8940.jpeg](/blog/assets/IMG_8940.jpeg)
+{:.center}
+Daddy - Can I haz a byebug?

 The Ruby gem byebug is the Ruby debugger and this is normally installed into your Gemfile in this way:

     group :development, :test do